General notions of depth for functional data

 Each $\phi$ in our definition may be regarded as a particular aspect we are interested in and which is represented in $d$-dimensional space.
 The depth of $z$ is given as the smallest multivariate depth of $z$ under all these aspects.
 It implies that all aspects are equally relevant so that the depth of $z$ cannot be larger than its depth under any aspect.
-For example, $\phi(z)$ may be the evaluation of a function $z\in L^2(0,1)$ at some $t\in[0,1]$ or another projection of $z$ to a finite-dimensional space.
+For example, $\phi(z)$ may be the evaluation of a function $z\in L^2(0,1)$ at one or several arguments $t\in[0,1]$.

 As the $d$-variate depth $D^d$ takes its maximum at 1, the functional data depth $D$ is bounded above by 1.
 At every point $z^*$ of \textit{maximal $D$-depth} it holds $D(z^*|X)\le 1$.
 The bound is attained with equality, $D(z^*|X)= 1$, iff $D^d(\phi(z^*)|\phi(X))=1$ holds for all $\phi\in \Phi$, that is, iff